I hope you’re all okay. I’ve received lots of requests and questions about how to adjust to the current Coronavirus situation.

 SMILEY HELPERS: If it’s hard to sit still during this time, here are some things which will keep you quiet while you relax.

 ✔ ‘Stuck Between Two Worlds‘ is my first book that helps all intuitive, sensitive, creative and introverted peeps learn how to survive in a noisy extroverted world where you may feel different/wrong/left out.
-It also has some really fun and practical tools for helping you cope with that.
+It comes with a video series, so you can bring the book to life and learn along with Ruby – a fiesty but rather anxious Wildheart who is looking for happiness.